jakhon37/autonomous_ROS/readme.md

+## Due to raspberry pi's low 2gb memory we could not run slam&navigation on the device.
+You can still create mobile robot that can be controlled on your phone throuh web controll gui
+## So we will continue this project with Jetson nano b1 on - github/...
 # Autonomous ROS Project

 This project integrates multiple sensors and actuators on a mobile robot platform to achieve autonomous navigation.
 The system runs on a Raspberry Pi 4B (2GB) and combines motor control, encoder feedback, LIDAR scanning, SLAM, navigation, camera vision, and line tracking.